-The buttons in the centre of the display are provided with accessible info screens in all user levels.
-Touching / pressing the button for an extended period causes the info screen to appear for the respective button, which contains explanatory information for the button's function.
+The buttons on the bottom of the display are provided with accessible info screens in all user levels.
+Touching / pressing the button for 2 sec. causes the info screen to appear for the respective button, which contains explanatory information for the button's function.
 Touching the display button again causes the active user screen to be shown once more.

-6.4 PROGRAMMING

-SAVING CUSTOM PROGRAMS
+6.4 PROGRAMMINGSAVING CUSTOM PROGRAMS

-Pressing the welding-time control (27) causes the programming menu to be launched.
-In the first step, use the arrow key to select the program slot into which you want to store your custom settings.
-Then save your data by pressing the button with the blue dot.
-The process can be aborted at any time without saving the data by pressing the welding time regulator (27).
-Stored data cannot be deleted, only overwritten.
+Pressing the metal name for a longer time (2 seconds) calls the programming menu.
+In the first step, scroll/slide to the left/right to select the program slot into which you want to store your custom settings.

+Then save your data by pressing the "Next" button.
+Saved data cannot be deleted.
+It can only be overwritten.

 The following screen provides the option of assigning a program name to the stored settings.
-The program name can be comprised of up to 10 characters and can be made up of upper and lower case letters and special characters.
-The welding time regulator (27) enables the active cursor position to be selected and the power regulator (22) enables selection of the desired characters.
+The program name can comprise upper and lower case letters and special characters.
+You can use the arrow buttons on the display to select the active cursor position and you can use the rotary controller (25) to select the desired characters.

 Once the name has been entered, confirm your entry by pressing the "Save" button.

-After saving, you will automatically be returned to the "Custom Programs" user level, and the previously saved data is active.
+After saving, you will be returned to the "Custom Programs" user level automatically, and the previously saved data is active.